William Ward

 S. 315x247 mm.

-William Ward, A.R.A., was was one of the most accomplished engravers of his day, appointed to the Duke of York and the Prince of Wales, and produced a considerable number of mezzotint engravings, including a good many in colour.
+William Ward, A.R.A., was one of the most accomplished engravers of his day, appointed to the Duke of York and the Prince of Wales, and produced a considerable number of mezzotint engravings, including a good many in colour.

 Published by John Raphael Smith in 1783, the size of the edition of this remarkable mezzotint is not known, but is apparently quite small.
 We have however located impressions of the same state of this print in the British Museum (London, which gives the plate dimensions as 382 x 277) and the Fitzwilliam Museum (Cambridge).
+The only impression that we have seen documented in a public sale was in the Henri-Jean Thomas sale in Paris, on 15 December 1947.**

 * This mezzotint has been catalogued by Charles E. Russell, English Mezzotint Portraits and their States, 1926, which constitutes a revision of Chaloner Smith's British Mezzotinto Portraits; he identifies 5 states, the final state corresponding to the correction of the title to "SALAD GIRL".